pierreguilmin/MDS_clustering/README.md

 # MDS clustering

-**Clusterise the MDS disease by mutation and cytogenetics features and observe clinical features distribution across clusters.**
+**Clusterization of the MDS disease by mutation and cytogenetics features and study of the clinical features distribution across clusters.**

 ***